-Many swimming camps are associated with a college swimming program.
-Student-athletes attending swim camps should use them as an opportunity to learn more about the program and what the coaching staff’s instruction methods are like.
-What other types of swim camps are available to swimming recruits?
+Many camps are associated with a college swimming program.
+Student-athletes attending camps should use them as an opportunity to learn more about the program and what the coaching staff’s instruction methods are like.

-Of course, families will have to consider factors like their budget for competitive swimming camps, how much time can be spent spent travelling (since most women’s swimming camps are at least a weeklong) and how far they’re willing to travel.
+Of course, families will have to consider factors like their budget for competitive swimming camps, how much time can be spent spent traveling (since most camps are at least a weeklong) and how far they’re willing to travel.

 It’s important to be honest about your own capabilities as a swimmer.
 A more technically advanced swimmer will want to look for competitive camps where they’ll be challenged and truly benefit from coaches reviewing their underwater footage and technique.
 Underwater footage can allow a swimmer to see where errors could occur in their strokes.